A Survey on QoE-oriented Wireless Resources Scheduling: Understanding QoE

 Objective quality methods have been developed in order to obtain a reliable QoE prediction while avoiding the need to perform subjective tests.
 The approach is based on mathematical techniques that yield quantitative measures of the multimedia content or service quality.
 Within the objective methods, two types of approaches can be identified: parameter-based methods and signal-based methods \citep{bib:approaches_objectives_methods}.
 The former rely on network/application parameters, such as viewing time \citep{bib:view_time}, download ratio \citep{bib:download_ratio_2,bib:download_ratio} or QoS parameters (Section~\ref{subsection:QoS_QoE_map} gives some examples of QoS-QoE mapping strategies).
 On the other hand, signal-based methods are based on the analysis of the signal; in \emph{intrusive} methods, the analysis compares the received data with a reference, which can be the full original data (full reference methods) or some key features of it (reduced reference methods); \emph{non-intrusive} methods, also known as no-reference methods, do not require access to the original multimedia content, relying only on the received signal to assess its quality.
 Nevertheless, some issues arise when performing objective assessment.
 Although intrusive methods are generally accurate, they are impracticable for monitoring live transmissions due to the need of the original multimedia content.
 Also, objective assessment may not reflect the perception of the users concerning the delivered service; for example, although some impairments may cause minor influence on the users' QoE, and therefore they could be disregarded, the same impairments may be detected and emphasized by the objective methods.

-It is also important to mention that the majority of QoE estimation methods that have been proposed so far address the specific case of video quality evaluation, mainly due to the popularity achieved by video streaming services over the last years --- surveys on video quality estimation can be found in \citep{bib:survey_video_2,bib:survey_video_1,bib:survey_video_qoe_1,bib:survey_video_qoe_2}, whereas a survey on parametric QoE estimation for popular services, such as video streaming, Voice over IP (VoIP), web browsing, Skype and file download services, can be found in \citep{bib:survey_parametric}.
+It is also important to mention that the majority of QoE estimation methods that have been proposed so far address the specific case of video quality evaluation, mainly due to the popularity achieved by video streaming services over the last years --- surveys on video quality estimation can be found in \citep{bib:survey_video_2,bib:survey_video_1}, which mostly focus on objective quality models, and in \citep{bib:survey_video_qoe_1,bib:survey_video_qoe_2}, where the former work addresses metrics and methodologies relevant to the traditional video delivery, whereas the latter work focus on measurement mechanisms that are used to evaluate the QoE for online video streaming; a survey on parametric QoE estimation for popular services, such as video-on-demand streaming, Voice over IP (VoIP), web browsing, Skype and file download services, can be found in \citep{bib:survey_parametric}.

 As can be inferred from what was presented so far, QoE cannot be easily modeled and assessed due to the fact that its influence factors are very diverse and they may interrelate, as well as different users have different quality expectations.
 In order to attain an enhanced QoE evaluation, a combination of objective and subjective methods can be carried out \citep{bib:neural_network_qos,bib_mix_sub_obj}.